-What is your current release and (without spoilers) tell us about the new book or series.
-Can you tell us about some of your other writing and any appearances or signings that you have planned?
+Can you tell us about some of your other writing (fiction or nonfiction) and any appearances or signings that you have planned?

 As an author what inspiration or advice would you give to a writer who is working to make the transition to Author?